 After a most pleasant lunch hour, Gail extracted me from the cuddles of a second barmaid and we headed out again.
-Just down the street we spotted the Oxford Bar, which fans of Ian Rankin's crime novels will recognise as the favourite haunt of Inspector Rebus.
+Just down the street we spotted the Oxford Bar

 In my opinion, Rebus has been missing a trick all these years, ignoring the wee gem of a pub just a few paces along the road.